borkdude/deps.clj/API.md

   - `:cmd`: a vector of strings

-  Must return a map of `:exit`, the exit code of te process.
+  Must return a map of `:exit`, the exit code of the process.
 <p><sub><a href="https://github.com/borkdude/deps.clj/blob/master/src/borkdude/deps.clj#L131-L141">Source</a></sub></p>

 ## <a name="borkdude.deps/*clojure-tools-download-fn*">`*clojure-tools-download-fn*`</a><a name="borkdude.deps/*clojure-tools-download-fn*"></a>